eun4231/DGNN_analysis/README.md

 # DGNN_analysis
-Dynamic Graph Neural Networks on Hardware: Bottleneck Analysis
+This repository contains the code for Dynamic Graph Neural Networks on Hardware: Bottleneck Analysis (IISWC 2022).